 Catnip is effective in resolving stomach problems and also possesses sedative properties.
 In addition, it is a potent herb that induces sweating and, thereby, helps to bring down fevers.
 Catnip has a pleasing flavour and mild action that makes this herb an appropriate remedy for colds, flu as well as fevers in small children, particularly when it is used in combination with elderflower plus honey.
 Catnip possesses distinct anti-flatulent and anti-colic properties and is effective in treating indigestion.
 In addition, this herb is also useful for alleviating headaches associated with digestive disorders.
 A tincture prepared with this herb is an excellent rub for treating arthritic and rheumatic joints.
 When used in the form of salve catnip is effective for treating hemorrhoids.

+Till the 13th century, catnip was a very common herb in kitchen gardens in England and there was a time when the leaves of this herb were employed to rub meats prior to cooking them.
+In addition, catnip leaves were also sliced finely and showered on green salads.
+Try cutting a few catnip leaves and adding them to your salads and experience their delightful flavour.
+You may also add freshly chopped or even dried out leaves of this herb to stews, soups as well as nourishing sauces.
 The fresh as well as dried leaves of catnip may also be used to prepare a stimulating and calming herbal tea.
 Prepare this herbal tea by adding three teaspoon (15 ml) of the leaves to one cup (250 ml) of boiling water and allowing them to infuse for some time.
 Otherwise, you may combined dried out leaves of this herb with dried lemon balm or dried mint and add them to your preferred black tea.

 Catnip is also used for craft purposes, for instance, you may sew up cat toys and fill those with the smooth dried leaves of this herb to entertain your loved felines.